1. Decking Is Dangerously Slippery When It’s Wet

 Responsible decking suppliers will be FSC® certified and will be able to provide you with information to assure you that your decking has come from a sustainably managed timber forest.
 You can learn more about sustainably sourced timber and search for FSC certified products and suppliers here.

-Some composite decking manufactures use recycled materials, such as plastics and wood chippings.
+Some composite decking manufacturers use recycled materials, such as plastics and wood chippings.
 Others use virgin polymer materials, which are not environmentally friendly.

 Unlike wood plastic composite decking, where plastic wood and additives are bound together and difficult to separate, wood is fully biodegradable.
 That means that when you remove a timber deck you can recycle it.